Kennedy Space Center Launch Complex 39: Apollo and Skylab launches

 The first launch from Launch Complex 39 came in 1967 with the first Saturn V launch, which carried the uncrewed Apollo 4 spacecraft.
 The second uncrewed launch, Apollo 6, also used Pad 39A.
 With the exception of Apollo 10, which used Pad 39B (due to the "all-up" testing resulting in a 2-month turnaround period), all crewed Apollo-Saturn V launches, commencing with Apollo 8, used Pad 39A.

-A total of thirteen Saturn Vs were launched for Apollo, and the uncrewed launch of the Skylab space station in 1973.
+A total of thirteen Saturn Vs were launched for Apollo, including the uncrewed launch of the Skylab space station in 1973.
 The mobile launchers were then modified for the shorter Saturn IB rockets, by adding a "milk-stool" extension platform to the launch pedestal, so that the S-IVB upper stage and Apollo spacecraft swing arms would reach their targets.
 These were used for three crewed Skylab flights and the Apollo–Soyuz Test Project, since the Saturn IB pads 34 and 37 at Cape Canaveral SFS had been decommissioned.